Dreamworld Corroboree: Badu

 Badu is an outdoor show theatre dedicated to the Torres Strait Islanders which opened in 2018.
 Torres Strait Island performances are performed at the show theatre.
 Badu is located next to the Crocodile enclosure.
 Badu is named after the Badu Island.

 Dreamworld Express

 The Dreamworld Express has two stops at the Dreamworld Corroboree.
 The first stop is at Billabong Station which primarily serves ABC Kids World.
 The second is located behind the Bunya Traders gift shop.
 The train then continues to Rocky Hollow Station, located at the Rocky Hollow section of the Gold Rush Country area, before terminating back at Central Park Station, located at Main Street.
 The attraction opened in 1981 as the Cannonball Express.

 Humpy

-Humpy (also known as the Dreamworld Corrboree Theatre) is a exhibit featuring aboriginal art and stories.
+Humpy (also known as the Dreamworld Corrboree Theatre) is an exhibit featuring aboriginal art and stories.
 The theatre also features films produced by aboriginal musician David Hudson.
 The theatre also hosts aboriginal VR experiences.
 The building's exterior represents a humpy, a small shelter used by aboriginals.